Choose a homemade ice cream cone recipe and practice how to make your own waffle cones. Enjoy the superior taste of a

 Ice cream cones as we know them today were first seen in North America at the St. Louis World's Fair in 1904.
 They proved an instant hit with the public, and the demand for the "World's Fair Cornucopia" quickly spread worldwide, ensuring their place in ice cream cone history.

-The hot waffle-like wafers made from the above recipes may be rolled onto cone-shaped forms for use with ice creams, or pressed into muffin tins to make edible dessert cups for ice creams or puddings.
+The hot waffle-like wafers may be rolled onto cone-shaped forms for use with ice creams or pressed into muffin tins to make edible dessert cups for ice creams or puddings.

 Cone-shaped forms to roll the hot wafers on can be easily made of stiff cardboard that's then covered with heavy aluminum foil to prevent the wafers from sticking.

 Choose an old fashioned ice cream cone recipe and make yourself some homemade waffle cones today.
 You'll be amazed at how delicious they taste with your homemade ices.